christosangelopoulos/radion/README.md

 - Adding empty lines to the file has no repercussions to the functionality.
 Separating lines to groups is also done only for demonstative purposes.
 To comment out a line, **add `//` at the beginning**.

 ---
+##Recording

+**Recording a radio stream** in **radion** can be done with another bash script called `record-toggle.sh`.
+This script uses the powerful [sox](https://en.wikipedia.org/wiki/SoX) program to record the default output, which evidently plays the radion mpv output.

+The user has minimum direct control over this script, in effect the script just toggles recording on and off.
+Through the mpv shortcuts, the user can navigate to the exact desired point to start recording.
+Then the script is executed once to start recording, and then once more, to stop recording, normalize and save the audio file.

+The script can either:

+1. be binded to dedicated keyboard shortcut (e.g. `Alt`+`r` or any keybinding preferable to the user),
+1. be executed through a `.desktop` file from the desktop (desktop shortcut/launcher), or
+1. be executed through a desktop  panel launcher.

+It is up to the user to select one of the above alternatives, or follow any other.
+Creating a keyboard shortcut, a desktop or a desktop panel launcher depends more or less on the user's Desktop Environment (or perhaps its abscense), and describing such procedures is beyond the scope of this document.

+Through the `Preferences'   option, the user will be able to define audio file saving destination directory, configure/toggle recording notification dimensions position and duration, output file format and naming protocol.

+---
 ## Configuring radion (Preferences option)

 As mentioned above, selecting the `Preferences option` (or editing `$HOME/.config/radion/radion.conf` file using any text editor), the user can set the following preferences: